Hamstring Training and Injury Management in Team Sports: Conversation with Andreas Beck

 During pre-season, we start with lower-intensity bodyweight hamstring exercises into the warm-up then progress to added-weight exercises in strength/corrective sessions on a regular basis to create a habit (repeated bout effect).

 These exercises are programmed along with more general posterior chain work (unilateral and bilateral).

 This is the general idea but all our performance programs and individual plans depend on the context: how is the training and game schedule?
 There is the possibility of implementing exercises with the necessary protective intensity?
 Is the player compliant?

-AR: Most performance and rehab professionals doesn’t make a proper distinction between training for hamstrings health and training for hamstrings rehab.
-The different situation in muscle physiology between a previous injured and a non-injured athlete leads to different methods and training variables.
-How do you manage the rehab process and what baseline testing and metrics you use for return to play decision?
+AR: Most performance and rehab professionals don’t make a proper distinction between training for hamstrings health and training for hamstrings rehab.
+The different situation in muscle physiology between a previously injured and a non-injured athlete leads to different methods and training variables.
+How do you manage the rehab process and what baseline testing and metrics you use for return-to-play decisions?

 Andreas Beck: Hamstrings are a self-limiting muscle group.
 The RTP Protocol is player-led and it consists of different phases.

 Phase 1 is passed by performing certain exit criteria completely symptom-free.